NVC Proposed Project Grants

 Round 1 Due October 31, 2014

 ONLY current NVC faculty (full and part-time) and salaried NVC staff are eligible to apply.
 Staff and faculty may collaborate with students to apply for grant funds but only NVC salaried staff and faculty may be listed as lead team members on the grant application.

 Deadline for Proposals

-All proposals (including signature page approved by your Division Chair or Department Dean) must be received in the OIA Office (Rm.1532) on paper by 5:00 PM, October 15, 2014 to (no exceptions made; only signed hard copies will be accepted).
+All proposals (including requested signatures) must be received in the OIA Office (Rm.1532) on paper by 5:00 PM, October 31, 2014 (no exceptions made; only signed hard copies will be accepted).
 Please note: Professional Development proposals that include travel must include a completed and signed NVC Travel Request form.

 Funding for the NVC Proposed Project Grant Program

 is provided through the NVC Foundation.